Economic Freedom of North America 2023

-Economic Freedom of North America 2022 is the eighteenth edition of the Fraser Institute’s annual report.
-This year it measures the extent to which—in 2020, the year with the most recent available comprehensive data—the policies of individual provinces and states were supportive of economic freedom, the ability of individuals to act in the economic sphere free of undue restrictions.
+Economic Freedom of North America 2023 is the nineteenth edition of the Fraser Institute’s annual report.
+This year it measures the extent to which—in 2021, the year with the most recent available comprehensive data—the policies of North American jurisdictions were supportive of economic freedom, the ability of individuals to act in the economic sphere free of undue restrictions.
 There are two indices: one that examines provincial/state and municipal/local governments only and another that includes federal governments as well.
 The former, our subnational index, is for comparison of individual jurisdictions within the same country.
 The latter, our all-government index, is for comparison of jurisdictions in different countries.

-For the subnational index, Economic Freedom of North America employs 10 variables for the 92 provincial/state governments in Canada, the United States, and Mexico in three areas: 1.
+For the subnational index, Economic Freedom of North America employs 10 variables for the 92 provincial/state governments in Canada, the United States, and Mexico, and for the US territory of Puerto Rico in three areas: 1.
 Government Spending; 2.
 Taxes; and 3.
-Regulation.
+Labor Market Freedom.
 In the case of the all-government index, we incorporate three additional areas at the federal level from Economic Freedom of the World (EFW): 4.
 Legal Systems and Property Rights; 5.
 Sound Money; and 6.
 Freedom to Trade Internationally; and we expand Area 1 to include government investment (variable 1C in EFW), Area 2 to include top marginal income and payroll tax rates (variable 1Dii in EFW), and Area 3 to include credit market regulation and business regulations (also at the federal level).
 These additions help capture restrictions on economic freedom that are difficult to measure at the provincial/state and municipal/local level.

 Results for Canada, the United States, and Mexico